-The sales factor in the three-factor apportionment formula is determined by the destination of the sales.
+The sales factor in the apportionment formula is determined by the destination of the sales.
 If a corporation with property and payroll in Minnesota makes sales from Minnesota to a customer in a state in which it has no nexus and is therefore not taxable, the sales are not attributed anywhere.
 The Multistate Tax Compact and the tax laws of many states address this issue with a throwback rule.
 The throwback rule requires that a sale be thrown back to the state of origin if the selling corporation is not taxable in the state of the purchaser.
-Sales to the federal government are also thrown back to the state of origin due to the difficulty in determining the destination of the sales.
+Sales to the federal government are also thrownback to the state of origin due to the difficulty in determining the destination of the sales.

 Minnesota has no throwback rule.
 Therefore, the apportionment factor and taxable income are lower for some corporations than would occur under a throwback rule.
-For example, a corporation with 100% of its property and payroll in Minnesota and 10% of its sales in Minnesota has an apportionment factor of 10% when the sales factor is weighted at 100% but would have a factor of 100% under the throwback rule.
-The other 90% of income is not apportioned anywhere.
+For example, a corporation with 100% of its property and payroll in Minnesota and 10% of its sales in Minnesota has an apportionment factor of 10% under sales factor apportionment but would have a factor of 100% under the throwback rule.
+Under current law the other 90% of income is not apportioned anywhere.

 Prior to 1973 Minnesota used an origin-of-sale basis for corporate apportionment.
 In 1973, when Minnesota switched to a destination sale basis, throwback was not adopted.
-This provision was changed last in 1987.
-The weighting of the sales factor in the apportionment formula was increased from 70% to 75% in 1999, and in 2005 it was increased to 100% over eight years (Item 2.24).
+The weighting of the sales factor in the apportionment formula was increased from 70% to 75% in 1999, and in 2005 it was increased to 100% from 2007 through 2014 (Item 2.24).

 Fiscal Year Impact

-2012 2013 2014 2015
+2014 2015 2016 2017

-State General Fund \$33,400,000 \$33,900,000 \$36,900,000 \$39,400,000
+State General Fund \$32,900,000 \$33,600,000 \$33,900,000 \$34,500,000